ccsanchez20/Best-README-Template/BLANK_README.md

 #### AP Mode

-When you run KiWi the first time, create a open WiFi network named KIWI_XXXXXXXX.
+When you run KiWi the first time, create a open WiFi network named **KIWI_XXXXXXXX**.
 You can connect to it and you will be redirected to configuration portal at IP 192.168.4.1.

 <p align="center">